-Histology technicians (HTs), also known as histologic technicians, are specialized medical lab workers.
-They play a crucial role in the diagnosis and treatment of diseases by turning body tissue samples into microscope slides.
+Histology technicians (HTs), also known as histologic technicians or histotechnologists, are specialized medical lab workers.
+They play a crucial role in the diagnosis and treatment of diseases by turning tissue samples into microscope slides.

 The identification and understanding of disease processes, including cancer, would not be possible without the skills and contributions of these highly trained allied health professionals.